HipGISAXS/HipGISAXS/README.md

 ### Required Software
 1. **GNU C/C++ compilers**, version >= 4.7, OR **Intel C/C++ compilers**, version >= 15 (with GNU compatibility >= 4.7).
-   To compile with GPU support enabled, use GNU compilers.
+   To compile with GPU support enabled, it is recommended to use GNU compilers.
 2. **Scons**, version >= 2.0.
    Scons can be obtained from: http://scons.org
    *NOTE: Scons is based on Python, so you need to have Python installed too.*
 3. **Boost C++ Libraries**.
    Boost can be obtained from: http://www.boost.org
 4. **Tiff Library** (libtiff).
-   Tiff library can be obtained from: http://www.libtiff.org
+   Tiff library can be obtained from: http://remotesensing.org/libtiff or http://www.libtiff.org
+   *NOTE: `libtiff` should be built with C++ support enabled.
+Also, disable `jpeg` support unless you have JPEG libraries installed.
+Brief instructions on building `libtiff` are given in the appendix.*

 ### Optional Software
-1. **Nvidia CUDA toolkit** version >= 5.5.
+1. **Nvidia CUDA toolkit** version >= 6.0.
    CUDA can be obtained from: http://developer.nvidia.com/cuda/cuda-downloads
    *NOTE: CUDA required to enable GPU support.*
    *NOTE: CUDA is NOT required if compiling for CPU-only version.*
 2. **OpenMPI** compiled with GNU or Intel compilers which ever you are using to compile HipGISAXS.
 Version > 1.4.4.
-   OpenMPI can be obtained from: http://www.open-mpi.org/software Alternative implementations of MPI may also be used, such as MPICH and MVAPICH.
+   OpenMPI can be obtained from: http://www.open-mpi.org/software
+   Alternative implementations of MPI may also be used, such as MPICH and MVAPICH.
    *NOTE: MPI library is required to enable support for multi-node systems.*
    *NOTE: MPI library is NOT required if compiling for single node/server/desktop/laptop.*
 3. **Parallel HDF5 library**.
    HDF5 can be obtained from: http://www.hdfgroup.org/downloads
    *NOTE: HDF5 library is NOT required if you do not plan to use input files in this format.*
    *NOTE: HDF5 depends on the zlib and szip libraries.*
    **zlib** can be obtained from: http://www.zlib.net
    **szip** can be obtained from: http://www.hdfgroup.org/doc\_resource/SZIP